bk/wmk/readme.md

   `wmk_config.yaml` by setting `use_cache` to `false`, or on file-by-file basis via a frontmatter setting (`no_cache`).
 A synonym for `clear-cache` is `c`.

+- `wmk preview $basedir $filename` where `$filename` is the name of a file relative to the `content` subdirectory of `$basedir`.
+This prints (to stdout) the HTML which the given file will be converted to (before it is passed to the Mako template and before potential post-processing).
+Example: `wmk preview . index.md`.

+- `wmk admin $basedir`: Build the site and then start [wmkAdmin](https://github.com/bk/wmk-admin/), which must have been installed beforehand into the `admin` subdirectory of the `$basedir` (or into the subdirectory specified with `wmk admin $basedir $subdir`).
+  The subdirectory may be a symbolic link pointing to a central instance. wmkAdmin allows you to manage the content of the site via a web interface.
+It is not designed to allow you to alter the Mako templates, install themes or perform other tasks that require more technical knowledge.

 <!-- organization "File organization" 40 -->

 ## File organization